-COURSE DESCRIPTIONS FOR NURSING (NUR) (Credit hours/Lecture hours/Lab hours Credit hours x 1.25 clock hours = \\\\ x 3 hours = lab)
+COURSE DESCRIPTIONS FOR NURSING (NUR) (Credit hours/Lecture hours/Lab hours Credit hours x 1.25 clock hours = x 3 hours = lab)

 - 101. Introduction to Nursing Art and Science: (3/3.75) This course is designed to introduce selected concepts, principles, and content basic to the practice of nursing in order to prepare students for entry into and progression through nursing school.
-Dosage calculation and clinical reasoning/decision making skills utilizing the nursing process are emphasized. - 303.
+Dosage calculation and clinical reasoning/decision making skills utilizing the nursing process are emphasized. - 300.
+Theories of Mental Health Nursing: (2/2.5) Review of the theories of mental health/illness and clinical applications using the nursing process.
+Emphasis is placed on promotion of mental health with individuals, families, groups and communities. - 303.
 Fundamentals of Nursing: (4/3.75/3.75) A course designed to familiarize the student with the nature of nursing and the nurse's role in health care.
 Emphasis is placed upon critical thinking, nursing process, study and practice of basic techniques and skills of nursing care and the application of appropriate scientific principles.
 Prerequisite: Admission to nursing major. - 304.
 Assessment and Health Promotion: (4/3.75/3.75) A study of basic concepts and the development of skills to assess the health status of the individual adult client, including the older adult.
 Emphasis is placed on obtaining health history, physical examination techniques for the different body systems as well as communication and documentation.
 Health promotion concepts are introduced.
 Prerequisite: Admission to nursing major.